kimberli/interviews/README.md

 * *Inheritance*: a subclass inherits data and methods from its parent classes
 * *Overriding*: a subclass inherits parent methods but may override them
 * *Polymorphism*: different classes in a program can respond to the same message in different ways; useful when an object's class can't be determined at compile time
+* *Identity*: checks whether two objects are the same location in memory
+* *Equality*: checks whether two objects are behaviorally equivalent

 ### Concurrency
 * Starting with a single-threaded program, threads can spawn new threads